 FREQUENTLY ASKED QUESTIONS

 Our many visitors ask us many questions about the display.
 We have a scrolling message board on the roof that provides answers to some of the more frequently asked questions.
 For the benefit of those of you who cannot make it over to see the display in person, we will share some of the FAQ's and their answers.
-Many of the questions concerned our former analog display.
+The questions cover both the digital light show (we ran from 2005 through 2008), the former analog display, and our new hybrid analog/digital display that we launched in 2009!

 Q. When did we start creating the display?